Getting Child Support

 In Hennepin County, the IV-D Unit is at (612) 348-3600.

 - If you are getting MFIP, you don’t need to apply for help from the IV-D Unit.
 MFIP sends your case to the IV-D Unit.
 You have to give some information to the IV-D Unit, unless there is family violence.

-- If you are not on MFIP, you have to apply to get help form the IV-D unit.
+- If you are not on MFIP, you have to apply to get help from the IV-D unit.
 Then the IV-D Unit works on your case.
 To apply in Hennepin County, call (612) 348-3593.

 If the IV-D Unit is helping you, they use the Expedited (Fast) Support Process.
 Other things like visitation or custody can’t be decided this way.
 You must file another case for those things.
 The Expedited Child Support Process helps parents work out child support problems quickly and easily.